ORBAT/bort/README.md

 ## What

-`bort` is a genetic programming system that generates individuals that sort integer lists, or try to at any rate.
+`bort` is a genetic programming system that generates individuals that sort integer lists (or try to at any rate.)
 At its core is a stack-based virtual machine, and genomes (or "critters" in the source code) that are programs for  that VM.

-Critters evolve by crossing over parts of their genetic code with others using tournament selection and preferring to mate with dissimilar individuals.
+On a general level, the way `bort` works is that during each "generation", each individual program tries to sort a randomly generated array, and is then assigned a "fitness" value based on how close to being sorted the array is.
+In the next phase, most of the individuals "mate": partners are selected (with the most fit individuals being [more likely to be selected](https://en.wikipedia.org/wiki/Tournament_selection)) and then two offspring are [generated using the parents' code](https://en.wikipedia.org/wiki/Crossover_(genetic_algorithm).
+Each offspring also potentially undergoes mutations.

 ### CPU